Parent material: Glacio-marine

 These sediments are created when sediments have been transported to the oceans by glaciers or icebergs.
 They may contain large boulders, transported by and dropped from icebergs, in the midst of fine-grained sediments.

-Water transported
+Water-transported

-Within water transported parent material there are several important types.
+Within water-transported parent material there are several important types.
+A macro photo of glacio-lacustrine parent material with clear varves from annual deposition of material.

 Alluvium

 Parent material transported by streams of which there are three main types.
 Floodplains are the parts of river valleys that are covered with water during floods.
-Due to their seasonal nature, floods create stratified layers in which larger particles tend to settle nearer the channel and smaller particles settle nearer the edges of the flooding area.
+Due to their seasonal nature, floods create stratified layers in which larger particles tend to settle nearer the channel and smaller particles settle nearer the edges of A macro photo of marine parent material showcasing deposition of manganese.
+Cracks present in the photo are due to drying, but would be massive in the field.the flooding area.
 Alluvial fans are sedimentary areas formed by narrow valley streams that suddenly drop to lowlands and widen dramatically.
 Sedimentary in these types of deposits tend to be larger closer to the uplands and finer near the edges of the fan.
 Delta deposits, the third of type of alluvium, are finer sediments that are discharged from streams into lakes and eventually settle near the mouth of the river.